Language

 How many elements are in the periodic table?

-The periodic table contains 118 confirmed elements, from Hydrogen (1) to Oganesson (118).
-Elements 113-118 were confirmed between 2003 and 2010 and have predicted rather than experimentally verified properties for many measurements.
+This table includes all 118 confirmed elements, from Hydrogen (1) to Oganesson (118).
+Elements 113–118 were officially confirmed between 2003 and 2010, and many of their properties are predicted rather than experimentally measured.

 Why do some elements show "—" for certain properties?